 As white tigers now exist solely in captivity, it falls to their keepers to ensure Bengals continue to produce pale offspring.
 This is difficult, as the white pelt rarely occurs under normal circumstances.
 To facilitate this type of offspring, zoo keepers manipulate the breeding process.
 This involves only breeding tigers that share the recessive gene.

 Unfortunately, this gene is not common in zoos’ limited populations.
 Zoos face the major problem of inbreeding with every tiger subspecies.
-Every white tiger in America can be traced back to a single male white Bengal, Mohan.
+Nearly all captive white tigers descend from a single male, Mohan, captured in Rewa, India, in 1951, resulting in a severely limited gene pool.
 This tiger was taken from the wild in central India as a cub in 1951 and was used to breed other white tigers until his death.

 Inbreeding is universally acknowledged to produce unhealthy offspring with a multitude of problems.
 These may include spinal deformities, defective organs, and immune deficiencies, among others.
-Despite backlash from the environmental community, zoos are reluctant to stop inbreeding.
-This is due to the money their tigers bring in.
+Some zoos continue breeding white tigers primarily for exhibition, a practice criticized by conservation groups.
 Conservationists and groups like the World Wildlife Fund (WWF) insist that the focus should be on helping tigers breed in the wild, not on captive tigers.

 As rare as they are majestic, white Bengal tigers are well worth the effort to preserve them and their orange Bengal counterparts.